Zuikyo/ZIKRouter/Documentation/English/PerformRoute.md

 2. If the router needs to validate the configuration, override `-validateCustomRouteConfiguration:removeConfiguration:`
 3. Override `canPerformCustomRoute` to check whether the router can perform route now because the default return value is false
 4. Override `performCustomRouteOnDestination:fromSource:configuration:` to do custom transition.
 If the transition is performing a segue, use `_performSegueWithIdentifier:fromSource:sender:`
-5. Manage router's state with `beginPerformRoute`、`endPerformRouteWithSuccess`、`endPerformRouteWithError:`
+5. Manage router's state with `beginPerformRoute`,  `endPerformRouteWithSuccess` , `endPerformRouteWithError:`

 ### Service Router

-If you want to do custom route action, override `-performRouteOnDestination:configuration:`.
+If you want to do custom route action:

+1. Override `-performRouteOnDestination:configuration:`
+2. Before performing custom action, call `prepareDestinationForPerforming` to prepare the destination
+3. After performing custom action, call `endPerformRouteWithSuccess` or `endPerformRouteWithError` to change router's state

 Most service routers are just for getting a service object.
 You can use Make Destination.